-This budget provides for a Chief of Police, deputy chief, three sergeants, two detectives, ten patrol officers, one administrative services manager, two records specialists and a part-time community service officer.
+This budget provides for a Chief of Police, deputy chief, three sergeants, two detectives, ten patrol officers, one administrative services manager two records specialists

 When fully staffed, the three sergeants and nine patrol officers are assigned to patrol duties.
 This staffing provides a consistent two officers on duty 24 hours a day, seven days a week.
 The highest routine staffing level for patrol activities is three officers.